Rocketmakers/armstrong_legacy/README.md

 //@import "modules/cards";
 ```

-Just be sure never to remove the `modules/base` import or you're gonna have a bad time.
+Just be sure never to remove the `modules/base`, import or again, you're gonna have a bad time.

 ## Third party components
 Armstrong uses a couple of amazing components from other authors